Harnessing 'git bulk' for Efficient Multi-Repo Management (with examples)

 Explanation:

-Example output:
+Example Output:

-Workspace 'workspace_name' added successfully with the repository at '/absolute/path/to/repository'.
+Workspace 'workspace_name' successfully registered for path '/absolute/path/to/repository'.

-Use case 3: Clone a repository inside a specific directory then register the repository as a workspace
+Use case 3: Clone a Repository Inside a Specific Directory, Then Register the Repository as a Workspace

 Code: